ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 This release also changes support for versions of third-party software:

 - Solr 4 is no longer supported.
-Use Solr 6 instead.
+Use Solr 6 instead (Solr 6.6LTS recommended).
 - Apache 2.2 is no longer supported.
 Use Apache 2.4 instead.
 - Varnish 4 is no longer supported.
-Use Varnish 5.1 or higher.
+Use Varnish 5.1 or higher (6.0LTS recommended).

 For full list of supported versions see [Requirements](../getting_started/requirements.md).